organicrails/organicrails.github.io/_posts/2015-07-29-Billtrail.md

 {% endhighlight%}

 In the `Transaction.rb` model, we first establish a relationship with the `Bill.rb` model by declaring `embedded_in :bill`.
-Three new fields are then added: *payer*, *dollar*, and *cent*.
-Furthermore, we also valdiated the presence of those three fields, and limited the characters of *cent* to only two characters.
+Three new, though familiar, fields are then added: *payer*, *dollar*, and *cent*.
+Furthermore, we also validate the presence of those three fields, and limited the characters of *cent* to only two characters (anything more would be a dollar!).

 Let's create the _controller_ and the _view_ now.

-For this application, let's simply show the form on the show page of each Bill, since we want to add a new transaction specific to each bill anyways.
+For this application, let's simply show the all the forms on the show page of each Bill, since we want to add a new transaction specific to each bill anyways.
 With that said, we only need a **create** and **destroy** method in the `Transactions.rb` controller.

 `rails g controller Transactions`